The Voice on the Dial

 WEVD, Tina Santorineou, and the Sound of Greek New York

-Read This Story βPersonal stories of immigrants who made the journey β in their own words and those of their families.
+Read This Story →Personal stories of Greek immigrants — in their own words and the words of their families.

-The sweep of Greek immigration history, from the first waves through Ellis Island to modern communities.
+The sweep of Greek immigration history from the 1880s to the present day.

 Images and film from across the decades of the Greek American experience.